Mahmona Khan: Early life and journalistic career

-Khan's first novel Skitten snø (Dirty Snow) was published in 2011.
-The book which targeted youths tells the story of a young Pakistani rape victim and how she and three other girls in Groruddalen in Oslo seek revenge without involving the police as reporting the rape would harm the reputation of the girl's fatly good reviews and a wide readership.
-Two follow-up novels Fra Oslo til Lahore (From Oslo to Lahore) and "Når du minst venter det" were later published in 2013 and 2015.
-Mahmona Khan is also the creator and writer of the TV-series "Skitten snø", Tainted produced by Miso Film Norway and broadcast by NRK.
+Khan's first novel, Skitten snø (Dirty Snow), was published in 2011.
+The young adult novel tells the story of a young Pakistani rape victim and how she and three other girls in Groruddalen, Oslo, seek revenge without involving the police, fearing that reporting the assault would damage the family's reputation.
+The novel received positive reviews and gained a wide readership.
+Two follow-up novels, Fra Oslo til Lahore (From Oslo to Lahore) and Når du minst venter det (When You Least Expect It), were published in 2013 and 2015.